Robby Fabbri Game Preview: Red Wings vs. Flyers

-The Detroit Red Wings, Robby Fabbri included, will face the Philadelphia Flyers on Saturday, December 16, 2023 at 7:00 PM ET.
-Thinking about a wager on Fabbri in the Red Wings-Flyers game?
+Robby Fabbri and the Detroit Red Wings will meet the Philadelphia Flyers at 7:00 PM ET on Friday, December 22, 2023.
+Considering a bet on Fabbri in the Red Wings-Flyers matchup?
 Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.